thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 ### Configure an email to receive alerts

-ThoughtSpot sends alerts to the email addresses specified during installation.
+ThoughtSpot sends alerts to the email address specified during installation.
 If you do not specify an email address, you do not receive any alerts.
 To add an email to receive alerts, issue the following command.

 {% include note.html content="Add the ThoughtSpot Support alert email, <code>prod-alerts@thoughtspot.com</code>, to allow ThoughtSpot Support to receive alerts.
 ThoughtSpot Support monitors these alerts to ensure your cluster's health.
 Do not add this email to POC or demo environments." %}